p2-inc/phasetwo-docs/blog/2026-08-28-keycloak-skills-mcp-launch.md

 Then just ask for what you want — "add passwordless login by magic link", "connect our customer's Okta by email domain", "add login to this React app".
 The skill figures out which of its chapters applies, asks the one or two questions it actually needs, and goes.

-## Any Keycloak — and superpowers on Phase Two
+## Any Keycloak — and better the closer you get to ours

+There are three rungs here, and you get real value on the first one.

+### Rung 1 — any Keycloak at all

 **The skills work against any Keycloak installation.** Bare metal, Docker, Kubernetes, someone else's managed offering.
-Every chapter ships in two variants, and the skill asks you one question to pick between them: `rest` drives the Keycloak Admin REST API with your own admin token, `mcp` drives the Phase Two MCP server.
-The Keycloak knowledge is the same either way.
+Every chapter ships in two variants and the skill asks you one question to pick between them: `rest` drives the Keycloak Admin REST API with your own admin token, `mcp` drives the Phase Two MCP server.
+The Keycloak knowledge is identical either way.

+Plenty of the catalogue is pure stock Keycloak with no extensions involved: passkey-only WebAuthn login, credential enrollment for existing users, social login buttons, enterprise IdP federation, IdP-initiated SSO tiles, and every last thing in `securing-apps`.

+### Rung 2 — Phase Two's enhanced Keycloak distribution

+Swap your image for **[`quay.io/phasetwo/phasetwo-keycloak`](https://quay.io/repository/phasetwo/phasetwo-keycloak?tab=tags)** and the rest of the catalogue opens up.
+It's Keycloak with our popular [open-source extensions](https://phasetwo.io/docs/introduction/open-source/) already bundled — [organizations](https://github.com/p2-inc/keycloak-orgs), [magic link](https://github.com/p2-inc/keycloak-magic-link), [events and webhooks](https://github.com/p2-inc/keycloak-events), [attribute-driven themes](https://github.com/p2-inc/keycloak-themes), admin UI and portal customizations.
+One line of Helm values or one `docker run`; examples live in [phasetwo-containers](https://github.com/p2-inc/phasetwo-containers).

+That single change unlocks magic-link login, emailed OTP both passwordless *and* as a second factor, organizations with all three membership-gated login variants, and corporate SSO routed by email domain — none of which exist in stock Keycloak at any price.

+And this is exactly where the skills earn their keep, because these flows are assembled from authenticators (`ext-magic-form`, `ext-email-otp`, `ext-select-org`, `ext-auth-username-auth-note`, `ext-auth-home-idp-discovery`) whose **order relative to one another is the behaviour**, and which no amount of general Keycloak knowledge will teach you.
+Put the organization check after the magic-link step and a non-member still gets a login email.
+Reach for stock `auth-username-form` instead of the identifier-only authenticator and you leak which addresses have accounts.
+The skills know these orderings because we've gotten them wrong first.

+### Rung 3 — Phase Two hosted

-But the combination is where it gets fun.
-On a **Phase Two hosted cluster**, Claude stops writing `curl` commands for you to run and starts operating the realm directly:
+On a **hosted cluster** the MCP server is there too, and Claude stops writing `curl` commands for you to run and starts operating the realm directly:

 | Domain | Tools |
 | --- | --- |